 I’ve been covering the Yamaha Yardbuilt series of custom bikes for some time now and have really enjoyed the projects they’ve collaborated on.
 If you follow Return of the Cafe Racers on Instagram you may have noticed that I was recently invited by Yamaha to attend the global launch of the 2015 Yamaha XJR1300 Racer in Sydney.
 The XJR1300 Racer is Yamaha’s newest addition to its “Sport Heritage” series where it joins the SR400 and the XV950 ‘Bolt’.
-The XJR1300 Racer is a variation of the standard XJR1300 with design features inspired by current trends is the custom motorcycle, much like BMW’s R Nine T. A few days ago I jumped on a plane and met up with the other bloggers and journalists invited to the launch where we were treated to 3 fun days getting to know the 2015 XJR1300.
+The XJR1300 Racer is a variation of the standard XJR1300 with design features inspired by current trends is the custom motorcycle, much like BMW’s R Nine T. A few days ago I jumped on a plane and met up with the other bloggers and journalists invited to the launch where we spent 3 fun days getting to know the new Yamaha XJR1300.

 Back in 1995 when the XJR was first released it fell into the naked sports category of bikes.
 This basically meant they removed the front fairing from the design leaving the sports style tail end, a design I’ve never really been fond of.
 It’s like wearing a shirt with only one sleeve rolled up, it simply doesn’t look right.
 Thankfully Yamaha looked much farther back than the nineties for their design influences.
 It was the classic lines and forms of the XS Eleven that they used as an example for the development of the new XJR.
 The balanaced horizontal line of the XS Elevens tank and seat, its slimmer profile and its simple headlight and instrument cluster.
 The new XJR’s tank is lower and slimmer dropping 6 litres in capacity and exposing the engine to the rider.
 The tail is shorter and completely covered in leather with a Cafe Racer style bump at the end and the sub frame sits 10cm lower bringing the rider closer to the bike and the road.